INTERDISCIPLINARY TAP DANCE ARTIST

 Winter 2016 - Spring 2017, Initial Development (Austin, TX)

-GON' HEAD AND PUT YOUR RECORDS ON!, is an exploration and jubilant celebration of Blackness.
-Love curates a vibrant amalgamation of moments from pop culture and his personal history to examine the various portions of his identity while actualizing self-love and self-care.
-RECORDS! is anchored by tap improvography and spans a number of performance mediums as it nods to traditions as varied as the Black queer ballroom scene and the Black church, demanding the necessary space for #blackboyjoy.
+With GON' HEAD AND PUT YOUR RECORDS ON!, Love curates a vibrant amalgamation of moments from pop culture and his personal history to examine the various portions of his identity while actualizing self-love and self-care.
+RECORDS! is anchored by tap improvography and spans a number of performance mediums as it nods to traditions as varied as the Black queer ballroom scene and the Black church, demanding the necessary space for resilience.

 Learn more here.